moby/moby/docs/sources/installation/mac.md

 ### boot2docker

 [boot2docker](https://github.com/boot2docker/boot2docker) provides a
-handy script to easily manage the VM running the `docker`{.docutils .literal} daemon.
+handy script to easily manage the VM running the `docker` daemon.
 It also takes care of the installation for the OS image that is used for the job.

 Open up a new terminal window, if you have not already.